forkkit/madrid-blog/content/about.md

 # The structure of this blog

 I don't want this blog to be a novel.
-That would get tiring to read and I will probably be too busy anyway.
 I intend to structure things as a combinations of brief narratives stringing together collections of observations and pictures.
-I will try to keep things moving, to respect your and my time.
+I will try to keep things moving.

 * bullet points are going to be our friend